 So, why DOES everyone hate the English?
-It’s not a rhetorical question – Al Murray genuinely wants to find out in his new series.
+It’s not a rhetorical question – Al Murray genuinely wants to find out in his Sky HISTORY series.
 And, while the rivalries with neighbouring nations like Scotland can get rather… heated… there’s something special about English people’s attitude towards Germany.
 By 'special' we mean 'absurd'.
 By 'attitude' we mean 'rampantly childish mockery'.

 Yes, a bit of mutual snootiness is bound to be there – a couple of catastrophic world wars will do that.
 But England and Germany have more in common than not.
 Both peoples are fond of a good sausage, for example.
 Oh, and there’s the small matter of how the British Royal Family is basically as German as Kraftwerk.
 A fact that’s caused no small amount of awkwardness over the centuries.

 The story stems right back to 1714.
 This was the year that Britain’s Queen Anne died, after a literally painful reign during which she was crippled by gout and suffered 17 or 18 failed pregnancies.
 Historians quibble on the exact number, but the upshot is the last Stuart monarch – described by one onlooker as “gross and corpulent” from illness and inactivity – did not have an easy time of it, and died without an heir.